Euro 2024 Fantasy: Saturday’s goals, assists, Player of the Match awards + stats

-The summary of goals, assists and bookings comes from the UEFA site.
+The summary of goals, assists, bookings etc comes from the UEFA site.

 These stats are available for our subscribers immediately after full-time in every UEFA European Championship game.